elunna/nerfhack-changelog/README.md

 * Altars on the Astral Plane will never be destroyed.
 Note that they can still become cracked but are safe from destruction.
 * Altars also sometimes generate cracked.
 1 in 4 altars will generate pre-cracked (doesn't apply for temples or pre-mapped altars).
 * Altars are always cracked after level 15.
+* If more than one altar generates on a standard dungeon level, the excess altars are always cracked.
 * Converting an altar will also frequently crack it.
 This occurs 1 in 13 times the altar is converted or 1/3rd of the time hostile minions are summoned.

 The original altar nerf came from SpliceHack, where altars had a 50% chance of being destroyed after 2 artifact gifts had been bestowed.